sftcd/tlspad/depends.md

     - There may be more to getting ``timidity`` to work, but it just worked for me on my 2nd box with the above.

+    -``sox`` is used to generate a spectrogram image of the ogg file, to get sox:

+            $ sudo apt install sox

     - To generate plots of the sounds, we use ``sox`` (and maybe ``octave`` or ``gnuplot``), so:

             $ sudo apt install sox octave gunplot